Digital terrestrial television: Chile

 On 14 September 2009, President Michelle Bachelet announced that the government had finally decided on a digital television standard.
 Chile adopted the ISDB-T Japanese standard (with the custom modifications made by Brazil).
 Simulcasting began in 2010, with a projected analog switch-off in 2017.

 Colombia

-Colombia has chosen the European DVB-T standard on 28 August 2008.
+Colombia chose the European DVB-T standard on 28 August 2008.
 However, in 2012, Colombia adopted DVB-T2 as the national standard for terrestrial television, replacing DVB-T, the previously selected standard for digital TV.

 On 28 December 2010, private networks Caracol TV and RCN TV officially started digital broadcasts for Bogotá, Medellín and surrounding areas on channels 14 and 15 UHF, respectively.
 State-run Señal Colombia and Canal Institucional had started testing digital broadcasts earlier in 2010.

 The current coverage of DVB-T2 can be consulted on the website of the organization "Tdt para Todos" which is the entity responsible for facilitating its adoption.